Ben-Ganon/Obsidian_Olympus_DnD/Gods and Powers/Hades.md

 Don't be fooled by his childish behavior, behind the sulky anger lies true power and dominion over the underworld and all the realms within.

 Children of hades play in 1 of two roles:
-- Warlock who summons a small army of minions to do his bidding, defending and fighting for the party.
+- Necromancer who summons a small army of minions to do his bidding, defending and fighting for the party.
 Not recommended for beginners!

 - Assassin who uses the shadows to sneak up on and remove targets.